la2050/archive/_projects/2015/the-peer-mediation-network.md

     $161,00.00 - In-Kind contributions will cover additional costs.
 Please see the budget below.
   'Please include a detailed budget of how you will use $100,000 to implement this project.': "LA2050 REQUEST\t- 100,000\r\n\r\nIN-KIND CONTRIBUTIONS\r\nTrained volunteer mediators - 20,000\t\t\r\nLAUSD staff - 20,000\t\t\r\nLAUSD facilities - 5,000\r\nVideographer & Website development - 10,000\r\nSnacks for youth - 500\t\r\nGraduate student independent evaluator - 500\t\r\nEquipment (computers, camera, printers, editing software) - 5000\t\r\nTOTAL - 61,000\r\n\t\r\nEXPENDITURES\t\t\t\t\r\nProgram Director- Schools - 16,000 (includes benefits)\t\t\t\r\nProgram Director-Vodcasts and other online elements - 16,000 (includes benefits)\t\t\r\nINVLA:  Program Oversight, Resources, Marketing, Office & Conference space, equipment - 20,000\t\t\t\r\nLead Trainers’ stipend (3 people, part time) - 20,000\t\t\t\r\nVideographer/Trainer - 10,000\t\t\r\nWebsite design, development and maintenance - 4,000\t\r\nSnacks for youth - 700\t\r\nVolunteers’ live scans - 300\t\t\t\r\nVodcast studio rental, related expenses, personnel - $3000\t\t\r\nFiscal Sponsor Fee reqd by Community Partners for all contributions-- 10000\t\t\t\r\nTOTAL - 100,000\r\n\r\nPROJECT TOTAL 161000\t\t"
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How do you plan to scale the success of your proposal?: >-
+  How do you plan to scale the success of your proposal?: >-
     National expansion of this project will primarily depend on the project’s ability to highlight best practices as well as the benefits of